While I’m visiting my family in Japan, I’ve asked several blogger friends to blog-sit for me and today’s sitter is Biren from Roti n Rice.

 - ½ tsp baking powder

-- Extra butter and flour for greasing and dusting pan
+- all-purpose flour (for greasing and dusting pan)

 - Grease a standard size Madeleine pan well.
 Dust with flour.
 Preheat oven to 375°F (190°C).